Of all the gorges on offer in Karijini National Park, Weano Gorge, home of the spectacular Handrail Pool, has to be the most spectacular of them all.

 Weano Day Use Area and the information shelter is the best place to start when you arrive…

 One thing is for sure, you will be shocked by the spectrum of colour laid out before you in this rugged landscape.
-The Pilbara is known for it’s raw beauty and hot climate, but inside the gorges tells another story with surprisingly cool water and strong vegetation growing within.
+The Pilbara is known for its raw beauty and hot climate, but inside the gorges is another story, with surprisingly cool water and strong vegetation growing within.

 Upper Weano Gorge Trail

 For an easier hike, begin the Upper Weano Gorge Trail near the information shelter, the trail leads you along the rim until you descend into the shallow end of the gorge.
-With a watercourse running through it, the landscape is surprisingly lush for such an arid area, plus keep an eye out for native wildlife here!
+With a watercourse running through it, the landscape is surprisingly lush for such an arid area.
+Keep an eye out for native wildlife here!

 As the trail continues, the distinct path becomes less so.
 A little scrambling along ledges and the chance to wade through some shallow water hint at the adventure ahead.